saasquatch/saasquatch-docs/src/api/openendpoints.md

 ### Use Cases

 The Open Endpoints are designed for client-server interactions like the Mobile SDK and Javascript SDK.
-Most of the use cases for the Open Endpoints are for looking up information about a User or who referred them.10
+Most of the use cases for the Open Endpoints are for looking up information about a User or who referred them.

 Here are some examples:
+ - Lookup a referral code after app install to display a dialog about who referred them
+ - Register a new user in the referral program
+ - Lookup up share links to display a custom sharing dialog
  - Lookup up referrals to display a list of referred friends
- - Lookup up share links to display a custom sharing dialog
- - Lookup a referral code after app install to display a dialog about who referred them

 > #### Enable Open Endpoints
 >